aces/Loris/modules/user_accounts/test/TestPlan.md

 12a.
 Check that when creating a new user, leading and trailing spaces in the username are stripped.
 12b.
 Check that you can create a new user with name 00 (double zero).
 12c.
 Check that you can delete one of the additional fields (organization, fax, etc...) that was previously set and that the save is performed.
-13. Check that if modifying a password for a user an email is sent to that user containing the new password (requires email server).
+13. Check that if generating a new password for a user an email is sent to that user containing the new password (requires email server).
 14. Check that when editing a user account it is not possible to set the password to its actual value (i.e. it needs to change).
 15. Check that if the 'Display additional information' entry is set to false in the Configuration module, fields Degree,